PavanKB/PS_1/README.txt

 1. Open command prompt and navigate to the project folder
 2. Activate the conda env - `activate ml`
 3. Start the jupter lab - `jupyter lab`
-4. Open the respective the model and dataset python notebook and run the full notebool.
+4. Open the respective the model and dataset python notebook and run the full notebook.
+It will download the required data and train the model.
-5. The trained models are saved as pickel files in ./model
+5. The trained models are saved as pickle files in ./model